Azure/azure-iot-sdk-csharp/tools/DeviceExplorer/readme.md

     ![](./VS_installer_key.png)
       1. Add the node 15.0\_**[User ID]**\_Config like as shown below 15.0\_**cbfbe12c**\_Config.
       2. Add MSBuild folder (key) in it.
-      3. In MSBuild, create new DWORD Value “EnableOutOfProcBuild” and set its value as 0.
+      3. In MSBuild, create new DWORD Value "EnableOutOfProcBuild" and set its value as 0.

 Once installed, open the **tools\\DeviceExplorer\\DeviceExplorerWithInstaller.sln** file in your local copy of this repository in Visual Studio 2017.
 Then build and run the solution.